The Classification of Compounds in Chemistry

 Gas chemical formula

-Define of elements on the basis of properties
+Define elements based on properties

-Metal: An element which always from positive ion by losing electron is called metal.
-For Example: Sodium, Silver,Zinc about 80% elements are metal.
+Metal: An element that always from a positive ion by losing electrons is called metal.
+For Example: in Sodium, Silver, and Zinc about 80% of elements are metal.

 Nonmetal element

-Metalloids: An Elements having physical and chemical properties of both metal and nonmetals For Example: Boron, Silicon, Arsenic, Germanium.
+Metalloids: Elements having physical and chemical properties of both metal and nonmetals For Example: Boron, Silicon, Arsenic, Germanium.

 BANTI SINGH